kersh1337228/tradenv/README.md

 # Quotes analysis
-    Description:
+### Description:
-This project uses stock market open data for its analysis.
+- This project uses stock market open data for technical analysis.

-    Applications:
+### Applications:
-1) Analysis (uses data to analyse market)
+- Analysis (uses data to analyse strategies)
-2) Quotes (used for getting quotes)
+- Quotes (used to get stocks quotes)
-3) Portfolio (used to create investment portfolios)
+- Portfolio (used to create, store and modify investment portfolios)
-4) Strategy (used to create investment strategies)
+- Strategy (used to create, store and modify investment strategies)
-5) Log (used to store analysis logs)
+- Log (used to store analytical logs)